seotesting-com/gsc-mcp-server/README.md

 ---

-# 🎯 Part 2 - Check that All Necessary Tools Are Installed
+# 🎯 Part 2 - Install Required Tools

 Before you begin working with the project, ensure that you have the necessary tools installed.
 Follow these steps to check if everything is ready.